Allann/Modeller/docs/templates.md

 # Templates

+> ⚠️ **Legacy Documentation** - This describes the existing C# template implementation.
+For the future text-based templating approach using Scriban, see [Future Templates](architecture/draft/10-templates.md).

 Templates are **code generators** that transform definitions into source code.
 Each template is a compiled C# DLL that implements the `IGenerator` interface.

 ## Template Structure